 Suing for Fraud in Small Claims Court

-If someone has cheated you out of money or property through dishonest behavior, suing for fraud can help you pursue compensation.
+If someone has cheated you out of money or property through dishonest behavior, can help you pursue compensation.

 Fraud is an intentional misrepresentation of facts made for the purpose of inducing action from the party relying on such information, which causes injury.
 Simply put, fraud occurred if someone intentionally deceived you for financial or personal gain.

 Although fraud is typically referred to as a civil or "white collar" crime, it's a serious legal matter that is punishable by law.
 Unfortunately, fraud is often difficult to prove.
 Dishonesty, or even a hoax, doesn't necessarily count as fraud.

 While laws vary from state to state, it's generally agreed that these five elements must be present to prove that a crime of fraud has been committed: